graywolf/mass-renamer/readme.md

 	file
 		file

-This is default for all file.
+This is default for all files.

 ### Move file